 If you know that your dish will release some liquid while cooking, put a small amount of liquid to cover the bottom of the glassware (PRIOR to cooking in the microwave or oven).
 This is a preventative measure to avoid hot splashes of liquid shocking the glassware surface.

-Always use Potholder / Protection
+Always use a Potholder / Protection

 For your protection, always use potholder or layers of dry cloth when handling hot containers.